England. Change location

 Brain, mind and mental health

-Through a scientific approach, learn to understand the brain, mind and mental health, from childhood through early adulthood and into old age.
+Through a scientific approach, learn to understand the brain, mind and mental health from childhood through early adulthood and into old age.
 You’ll study eight topics, including brain development, autism, mood disorders and dementia.
-You’ll also develop your science communication skills, numeracy skills and your understanding of research methods.
-This online module is relevant for those with an interest in mental health or who work in health and social care or other professions allied to medicine.
-You will need some knowledge of biology or health science.
+You’ll also develop your science communication and numeracy skills and your understanding of research methods.
+This module is relevant for those interested in mental health or who work in health and social care or other profession allied to medicine.

 Modules count towards OU qualifications